-FOREIGN TRADE ZONE DESIGNATION
+IMPERIAL VALLEY FOREIGN TRADE ZONE 257

-The County is designated as Foreign Trade Zone (FTZ) #257 and offers a flexible location designation that makes most areas of the County eligible to benefit from FTZ status.
-City and County officials entered into a joint powers agreement to create the Imperial Valley Foreign Trade Zone 257 to "expedite and encourage foreign commerce" in the United States for geographical areas, in or adjacent to Customs Ports of Entry.27 In Spring 2017, the US Foreign Trade Zone Board approved a request made by the Imperial Valley FTZ 257 JPA to allow the FTZ to re-organize under the Alternative Site Framework (ASF).
-The new ASF designation will allow Imperial Valley FTZ 257 officials to quickly respond to private sector requests to designation new FTZ areas within the service area, with the possibility of designating up to 2,000 acres in the future.
+City and County officials entered into a joint powers agreement to create the "Imperial Valley Foreign Trade Zone 257" to "expedite and encourage foreign commerce" in the United States for geographical areas, in or adjacent to Customs Ports of Entry.
+Foreign Trade Zone areas are located in and around the cities of Brawley, Calexico, Calipatria, Imperial, and El Centro, as well as in unincorporated areas east of Calexico along Route 7.

+In Spring 2017, the US Foreign Trade Zone Board approved a request made by the "Imperial Valley FTZ 257" JPA to allow the FTZ to re-organize under the "Alternative Site Framework" (ASF).
+The new ASF designation will allow "Imperial Valley FTZ 257" officials to quickly respond to private sector requests to designation new FTZ areas within the "Imperial Valley FTZ 257" service area, with the possibility of designating up to 2,000 acres in the future.
+Recognizing the benefits of the ASF status, Calipatria is seeking to update the tentative map for the 96-acre area near an airport that also contains this city's FTZ, so as to broaden allowable types of economic activity.